opencasestudies/ocs-bp-school-shootings-dashboard/README.md

 ### Title

-Fifty Years of School Shootings in the United States
+School Shootings in the United States

 ### Motivation